Delta4AI/OntoloViz/README.md

 | 6            | Color         | Optional color for the sunburst wedges, must be hex-string in format `#FFFFFF` |

-Drug Sunbursts
+ATC (drug) Sunbursts
 --------------
-The drug sunburst structure follows the principles of the [ATC tree](https://www.who.int/tools/atc-ddd-toolkit/atc-classification).
+The ATC sunburst structure follows the principles of the [ATC tree](https://www.who.int/tools/atc-ddd-toolkit/atc-classification).
 - ATC codes are divided into **five levels**, which must follow the following naming conventions:
   - 1st level: letter